 Paul said: “You may believe there’s nothing wrong with what you are doing, but keep it between yourself and God.
 Blessed are those who don’t feel guilty for doing something they have decided is right.”
 “But if you have doubts about whether or not you should eat something, you are sinning if you go ahead and do it.
 For you are not following your convictions.
 If you do anything you believe is not right, you are sinning” Romans 14:22-23 New Living Translation (NLT)

-In our Godless state we deny the light in our life and submit to evil control.
-They like us to be like them and the motives is to separate us from the love of God.
-When our conscience which is in our mind stop listening to our hearts, our mind will be swamped with false information that will cause our conscience to get confused and testify erroneously.
-We need a clear conscience to testify and in order to have it, we must cling to God Almighty and He will never let evil things to snatch us from Him and our thoughts will automatically produce heavenly thoughts and the heart that produces love will be better and stronger.
+In our Godless state, we deny the light in our lives and submit to evil control.
+They like us to be like them, and the motives are to separate us from the love of God.
+When our Conscience, which is in our mind, stops listening to our hearts, our mind will be swamped with false information that will cause our Conscience to get confused and testify erroneously.
+We need a clear conscience to testify, and to have it; we must cling to God Almighty.
+He will never let evil things snatch us from Him; our thoughts will automatically produce heavenly thoughts, and the heart that produces love will be better and stronger.

-If the testimony of a conscience fall apart, are we doomed?
-God’s Mercy and Grace will prevail no matter how great is the arguments.
+If the testimony of Conscience falls apart, are we doomed?
+God’s Mercy and Grace will prevail no matter how great the arguments are.
 He is the only judge and one true God who can change the circumstances of our disobedience but will never change His mind.
-If the penalty for sin is death then God will not change that, as King David when he died he saw his body decays.
-“For David, after he had served the purpose of God in his own generation, fell asleep and was laid with his fathers and saw corruption” “but he whom God raised up did not see corruption.”
+If the penalty for Sin is death, then God will not change that, as King David saw his body decaying when he died.
+“For David, after he had served the purpose of God in his generation, fell asleep and was lain with his fathers and saw corruption,” “but he whom God raised did not see corruption.”
 Acts 13:36-37 (ESV)

-Our conscience works perfectly with our mind as designed by God and due to innocence by one man, sin entered the world and conscience became less perfect.
-Though we are created perfect from the beginning of time, we became the perfectly imperfect creation of God.
-We are perfect because we are a reflection of God’s perfection and we are imperfect simply because of inherited sin.
-Mankind’s perfect imperfection is the byproduct of man’s disobedience to God’s only rule.
-God’s perfection never leaves us and made our body His temple, evil has no complete control over us.
-From time to time we struggle with challenges and God allows it for us to learn and be strong in faith.
-Since we do not know we gave up so easily.
+Our Conscience works perfectly with our mind as designed by God, and due to one man’s innocence, Sin entered the world, and Conscience became less perfect.
+Though we were created perfect from the beginning of time, we became the perfectly imperfect creation of God.
+We are perfect because we are a reflection of God’s perfection, and we are imperfect simply because of inherited Sin.
+Humanity’s perfect imperfection is the byproduct of man’s disobedience to God’s only rule.
+God’s perfection never leaves us and makes our body His temple; evil has no complete control over us.
+We struggle with challenges from time to time, and God allows us to learn and be strong in faith.
+Since we did not know, we gave up so quickly.

-While Paul said that, “the wages of sin is death”, so if there will be judgment for sin it is surely be death.
-We all sinned and short of the glory of God.
-In Paul’s word there is no escape from death for sinners.
-But later in his letter he said; "Since we have been united with him in his death, we will also be raised to life as he was." and also, Paul said; “For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.”
+While Paul said, “the wages of sin is death,” so if there will be judgment for Sin, it is surely death.
+We all sinned and were short of the glory of God.
+In Paul’s words, there is no escape from death for sinners.
+But later in his letter, he said; “Since we have been united with him in death, we will also be raised to life as he was.” also, Paul said; “For if you live according to the flesh, you will die; but if by the Spirit you put to death the deeds of the body, you will live.”
 Romans 6:5 (NLT);Romans 8:13 (NKJV)